Configuring Asset Attachment Types

 For more information about DOIs in Esploro, see Digital Object Identifier (DOI) Registration.

-You can enable or disable integration with DOI registration agencies on the DOI Configuration page (Configuration Menu > Research > External Systems > DOI Integration).
+You can enable or disable integration with DOI registration agencies on the DOI Configuration page (Configuration Menu > Repository > Integrations > DOI Integration).

 A DOI contains a prefix that is assigned to your institution by the agency and a suffix, The suffix can have its own prefix that is unique for each asset category.
 The rest of the suffix is a unique number representing the asset.
 You can select the number of digits in the number and starting number for your assets.